SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 A string literal is a fixed sequence of textual characters surrounded by a pair of double quotes (``""``).

-A string literal can be used to provide an initial value for a constant or variable:
+Use a string literal as an initial value for a constant or variable:

 .. testcode:: stringLiterals